Lion Oil

 Lion Oil Company is a private corporation engaged in refining and production of oil, gasoline, and oil-based products.
 It also manufactures asphalt, industrial solvents and roofing materials.
 It also operates a gathering and transportation system that moves oil products in interstate commerce.
 The company is based in Arkansas.

 History

 Lion Oil Company was established in 1922.
 Thomas Harry (Colonel) Barton was instrumental in the development of the company.
 He joined the organization as a major stockholder in 1928 and was elected president and director.
 His tenure saw the expansion of Lion Oil with the addition of holdings in Texas, Louisiana, and Mississippi.
-In Arkansas, it owned three large petroleum companies, including 400 hundred service stations.
+In Arkansas, it owned three large petroleum companies, including 400 service stations.